TapparaCo/discourse-theme-battle-axe-v2-common/README.md

 Copyright (c) 2019 Tappara.co.
 Released under the MIT license.

-In this repository we host the visual mods we have developed for Discourse.org.
+In this repository we host the common visual mods we have developed for Discourse.org.
 See a live demo at https://tappara.co (Finnish language)

 We have sanitized the default view /latest, added minor improvements to /categories and applied a bunch of branding/visual customizations.